Torrey Pines: A Complete Hiking Guide

 The Torrey Pines State Natural Preserve is located about 16 miles north of central San Diego, in between La Jolla and Del Mar.
 Like most destinations across the United States, the best way to get there is to rent a car and drive yourself.

 As mentioned above, the best places to park would either be the large lot near the beach/entrance gate, or the smaller lot near the Torrey Pines Lodge.
-While I had no problem finding a spot near the lodge, things can apparently get so busy sometimes that even the large lot near the beach could fill up.
+While I had no problem finding a spot near the lodge, things can apparently get so busy sometimes that even the large lot near the beach fills up.

 In that case, you’ll be forced to use the North Beach Lot from which you may have to take a bus.
 As such, it would be wise to arrive early if you can, especially on summer weekends.